sjshuck/hs-pcre2/README.md

   slower than other libraries for some operations, although things are improving.
-(We are already faster than [regex-base](https://hackage.haskell.org/package/regex-base)/[regex-pcre](https://hackage.haskell.org/package/regex-pcre) when working with `Text`.)
+(We are already faster than [regex-base](https://hackage.haskell.org/package/regex-base)/[regex-pcre](https://hackage.haskell.org/package/regex-pcre) when working with `Text`, even without zero-copying.)
 If it's really regex processing that's causing a bottleneck, [pcre-light](https://hackage.haskell.org/package/pcre-light)/[-heavy](https://hackage.haskell.org/package/pcre-heavy)/[lens-regex-pcre](https://hackage.haskell.org/package/lens-regex-pcre) are recommended instead of this library for the very best performance.
 * Make use of DFA matching and JIT compilation.